Cleaning & Organizing Tips for Hoarders & PackRats •

 In my opinion, a pack rat is someone who rarely throws things away.

 I’ll admit, I can absolutely be a pack rat – I have this irrational fear that if I throw certain things away, I’m going to need them after they’re gone.
+Once I realized that about myself, I stopped organizing my clutter and actually began to DEclutter.

 Here are some super helpful decluttering tips for pack rats, like me =)